armintalaie/SquareUp/README.md

-# CIRCLE - An application for Square ;)
+# Inner Circle - An application for Square ;)

-#### Circle ⭕️ uses Square's native Loyalty services to create an enhanced group loyalty program while mainitaining each store's individual loyalties.
+#### Inner Circle ⭕️ uses Square's native Loyalty services to create an enhanced group loyalty program while mainitaining each store's individual loyalties.

 [using this app as a client](#for-the-user)